tegonal/minimalist/README.md

 # Use Minimalist in other contexts than JUnit

 Minimalist is not bound to `@ParameterizedTest`s, not even to JUnit.
-It's a library which can be used whenever you have a data-driven situation (and you don't have time to consider all of it).
+It is a library which can be used whenever you have a data-driven situation (and you do not have time to consider all of it).
 For instance, we have used it in load tests as source for (arbitrary) input.
 You can also use it in combination with [JUnit's Dynamic Tests](https://docs.junit.org/current/user-guide/#writing-tests-dynamic-tests)